 K-12 Summer Programs Portal

 CSU summer experiences for kindergarten through precollege students include credit-bearing, academic, and sport programs.
-Teachers may explore sustainable teaching and the benefits of movement in the classroom.
-These programs are offered by many CSU departments and organizations hosting events on the Fort Collins campus.
-Additional programs are available through collaborators such as the Poudre School District and CSU Spur in north Denver.
+Teachers may explore professional development opportunities.
+These programs are offered by many CSU colleges and departments and Colorado State Athletics.
+Additional programs are available through collaborators such as CSU Spur in north Denver.
 Further details, including registration and contacts, are available on the linked website for each program.

 Please note:

-- Summer 2026 information for K-12 programs and registration will be updated from late Fall 2025 through Spring 2026 as updates become available.
+- Summer 2026 information for K-12 programs and registration will be updated through Spring 2026 as updates become available.

-- Registration deadlines for most camps vary from December through May and are typically available on the program websites.
+- Registration deadlines for most programs vary from December through May and are typically available on the program websites.

 Credit-Bearing Programs